michael-h-brown/.NET-Compiler/README.md

 --s/--shell: run the shell and enter source code

---f/--filepath <path-to-file>: use the file <path-to-file> as the source code
+--f/--filepath {path-to-file}: use the file {path-to-file} as the source code